PFGimenez/poirot/README.md

 Make sure the project is built.
 Otherwise, run `dune build` in the `poirot` directory.

-Go into the directory `poirot/_build/default/examples`.
-If you have a grammar `test.bnf`, run `./bnf2antlr4.exe test.bnf`.
+If you have a grammar `test.bnf`, run `poirot/_build/default/examples/bnf2antlr4.exe test.bnf`.
 It will generate the file `test.g4`.
 Its axiom is named `axiom`.

 ## Oracles

+### What is an oracle ?

+An oracle is a script that can send injection to the black-box system and, by examining this system, tell whether this injection is syntactically correct or not.
+Poirot gets the answer by checking its error code: 0 if the injection is syntactically correct, 1 otherwise.

+More precisely, Poirot will use this oracle by calling it with a single parameter, the injection.
+If you need more parameters for your oracle (e.g. an URL), you should give a partial application of the oracle to Poirot.
+For example, if your oracle script is `oracle.sh param1 param2 param3 inj`, just tell Poirot your script is `oracle.sh param1 param2 param3`.

 The oracles are in the directory `oracles`.

-### What is an oracle ?

-(TODO)

 ### Use the prefix/suffix oracle

-Put an ANTLR4 grammar (such as `example.g4`) into the `antlr4-utils` directory.
-Execute `make exampleLexer.py` (change accordingly to the name of your grammar).
-For example, you can use the simple `msg_exec.g4` grammar; in this case, type `make msg_execLexer.py`.
+We provide an oracle that simulates a black-box, given a grammar, a prefix and a suffix.
+To use it, you must first create the ANTLR4 lexer and parser of its grammar.
+To do that, put the ANTLR4 grammar (such as `example.g4`) into the `antlr4-utils` directory and execute `make exampleLexer.py` (change accordingly to the name of your grammar).

-## Run the example with the prefix/suffix oracle

-Make sure the project is built.
-Otherwise, run `dune build` in the `poirot` directory.

-Go into the directory `poirot/_build/default/examples`.
+This oracle needs five parameters: the ANTLR4 grammar name (without the `.g4` extension), the axiom, a prefix, a suffix and an injection.

+## Use Poirot directly

+Inside the directory `poirot/_build/default/examples`, there is the executable `poirot_example.exe` that allows you to use Poirot without building your own program (provided you ran `dune build` in the `poirot` directory).
+You can run `poirot/_build/default/examples/poirot_example.exe -help` to get the list of parameters.

+### Example

+Here is an example that uses the simple grammar `msg_exec`.
+First, create its lexer and perser by executing `make msg_execLexer.py` from the `antlr4-utils` directory.

-Run the example with: `./poirot_example.exe -grammar ../../../../bnf_grammars/msg_exec.bnf -goal "Exe" -start "'value'" -oracle "../../../../oracles/prefix-suffix.py msg_exec axiom 'msg key = ' ' & key = value'"`
+Run `poirot/_build/default/examples/poirot_example.exe -grammar bnf_grammars/msg_exec.bnf -goal "Exe" -start "'value'" -oracle "oracles/prefix-suffix.py msg_exec axiom 'msg key = ' ' & key = value'"`

+It should generates the injection `value ; exec cmd ; msg key = value` and outputs its predicted injection grammar.